 Cleanroom standards are federally and internationally regulated and designated by class, which is an indication of the size and number of particles allowed per volume.
-For example, an International Organization for Standardization (ISO) Class-5 cleanroom has at most 100,000 particles bigger than a half micron per cubic meter.
+For example, an International Organization for Standardization (ISO) Class-5 cleanroom has at most 100,000 particles bigger than a tenth of a micron per cubic meter.
 Or, a Federal Standard Class-100 cleanroom has at most 100 particles bigger than half a micron per cubic foot in a cubic foot of air.

 Depending on their class designation, LASP clean rooms have special systems and features to control contamination.
 These may include isolated air filtration, humidity, and temperature systems; anterooms for staff entering and exiting the cleanroom; and special protective clothing for workers, including coveralls, shoe covers, facemasks, gloves, hairnets, and goggles.
 Equipment inside the clean rooms is also controlled so that it does not generate air or particulate contamination.